tinacms/tinacms/packages/demo/demo-gatsby/content/blog/toottoot/index.md

 ---
-title: A Gatsby starter for Tina
+title: A new Gatsby starter for Tina
 date: '2019-09-18T03:00:00.000Z'
 heading_color: pink
 description: 'My new post. '